-Other than trekking in this alluring protected biosphere overlooking majestic white peaks, you can also undertake guided treks to the Pin Parvati Pass and the Bhabha Pass to make your journey memorable in one of the most beautiful places to visit in Spiti Valley.
+Other than trekking in this alluring protected biosphere overlooking majestic white peaks, you can also undertake guided treks to the Pin Parvati Pass and the Bhabha Pass to make your journey memorable in one of the most beautiful places to visit near Spiti Valley.
+Read More

 Location: Kaza Valley, Lahaul & Spiti district

 How to reach Pin Parvati National Park: The nearest motorable road-head to the national park is 13 km away in Mikkim Village which in turn is 32 km from Kaza if you’re driving towards it from the Kaza-Dhankar side.
 The entrance to the reserve is through Pin Parvati Valley (Mud Village) and you will need to explore the whole park on foot as vehicles don’t venture inside.

 Things to do in Pin Valley National Park: Wildlife sightings, wildlife photography, trekking

 The crystal clear Dhankar Lake is among the most scenic lakes in India and one of the surreal places to visit in Spiti Valley.

 The lake is situated at an elevation of 4,270 meters and 1.5 hours high-altitude trek away from the Dhankar Monastery in the village.
 It takes about 40 minutes to ascend the steep incline up to the lake, and can prove rather taxing for someone with weak cardio or breathing problems according to the most popular Spiti Valley tour guides.